Harphies/AI/sklearn/Recommendation/book-recommendation/README.md

 ## Introduction
 Recommendation Systems Recommendation system has become an integral part of many applications in recent time and mostly web applications. it's about recommending something to users based on thier preferences.

+## Project Structure
+- Requirements.txt contain all the packages used and thier versions for package management
+- The **data** folder is where all the data for the project reside.
+- The **preprocessing** folder conatain all the preprocessing codes for data exploration, preparation and Visualization.
+- The **Util** folder conatain all the codes for utility functions/activities.
+- The **WebApp** folder contain the deployment codes.
+- The **evaluation** folder contain the model evaluation metrics codes.